 Highline's main campus is located in Des Moines, Washington on an 80-acre wooded site, 20 minutes south of downtown Seattle.
-Classes are also offered at the Marine Science and Technology (MaST) Center at Redondo Beach and additional locations in the community.
-The college is governed by a five-member Board of Trustees appointed by the governor with the consent of the state senate.
+Classes are also offered at the Marine Science and Technology (MaST) Center at Redondo Beach, The Hub in Federal Way and additional locations in the community.
+The college is governed by a Board of Trustees appointed by the governor with the consent of the state senate.
 By statute, the Board of Trustees has full control of the college, except as otherwise provided by law.